 The Alberta Energy Regulator (AER) is an organization Albertans can contact with questions, complaints, or concerns about oil and gas activity.
 But the AER is not the only organization they can contact—there are a handful of others.

-“When you’re talking about oil and gas operations in Alberta, there are lots of puzzle pieces that fit together,” says Jennifer Lough, engagement specialist with the AER.
+“When you’re talking about oil and gas operations in Alberta, there are lots of puzzle pieces that fit together,” says Jennifer Lough, a former engagement specialist with the AER.

 “The good news is that there are numerous resources to help people who are looking for information.
 However, it can be confusing to know exactly what organizations own which parts of the puzzle.”